chinedumc/chinedumc/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning NodeJS and Android Mobile development
+- 🌱 I currently work with NodeJS

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about getting your github account to look cool like mine